 About pest management

-From 27 September 2021, the Medicines and Poisons Act 2019 (MPA) and the subordinate legislation, the Medicines and Poisons (Pest Management Activities) Regulation 2021 (Pest Management Regulation) has replaced the Pest Management Act 2001 (the Pest Management Act) and Pest Management Regulation 2003.
+The Medicines and Poisons Act 2019 (MPA) and the subordinate legislation, the Medicines and Poisons (Pest Management Activities) Regulation 2021 (the Pest Management Regulation) regulates pest management activities and gives effect to the Act’s objectives.

 The Pest Management Regulation regulates pest management activities and gives effect to the Act’s objectives.